 The new name – Galkangu – and the beautiful artwork from Natasha Carter which will feature on the façade, are testament to the important collaborative role of the Dja Dja Wurrung in the design of new GovHub

-The Bendigo GovHub is expected to be complete by early 2023, generating 200 new local jobs during construction and injecting an estimated $130 million into the local economy.
+The Bendigo GovHub is expected to be complete by late 2022, generating 200 new local jobs during construction and injecting an estimated $130 million into the local economy.

 Up to 1,000 Victorian Government and City of Greater Bendigo employees will work at the state-of-the-art, flexible workspace providing a centrally located, one-stop-shop for government services to Bendigo.